 Recommended itinerary: half day trip from the Seattle area.
 Best in spring, early summer and fall.

-San Juan Island Foxes
+San Juan Islands Foxes

-I am offering a limited number of excursions to photograph the colorful red foxes of San Juan Island.
+I am offering a limited number of excursions to photograph the colorful red foxes of the San Juan Islands.
 The resident population of foxes on the island comes in all sorts of colors, from orange to silver to black and even brown.
 An optional whale-watching/photography excursion may also be added to this trip.

 Skagit River Bald Eagles